akashblsbrmnm/akashblsbrmnm/README.md

 <h3 align="left">About me</h3>

 ###
-<p align="left">Hi there! 👋 I'm a C Developer from India with 2+ years of experience in feature development and system enhancement for RDK-B platforms.
+<p align="left">Greetings! 👋 I'm a C Developer from India with 2+ years of experience in feature development and system enhancement for RDK-B platforms.
 I work with mainly C, C++, Linux Shell Scripting, CMake, AutoConf.<br> I'm also passionate about photography, graphic design and modern arts.
 When I'm not coding, you'll find me tinkering with one of them.</p>

 <p align="center">
-  <a href="https://akashblsbrmnm.github.io" target="_blank">Visit my website 🚀</a>
+  <a href="https://akashblsbrmnm.github.io" target="_blank">Visit my website 🚀</a><br>
+  ( Don't forget to Accept Cookies 🍪😜 )
 </p>

 ###
 <h4 align="left">Languages I Work With</h4>